 As described under the caption "Management's Discussion and Analysis or Plan of Operation - Liquidity and Capital Resources", we have significant indebtedness.
 We are significantly leveraged and our indebtedness is substantial in relation to our stockholders' equity.
 Our ability to make principal and interest payments will depend on future performance, which is subject to many factors, some of which are outside our control.
 In addition, our Loan Facility is secured by substantially all of our assets.
 In the case of a continuing default under our Loan Facility, the lender will have the right to foreclose on our assets, which would have a material adverse effect on our business.
 Payment of principal and interest on the Loan Facility may limit our ability to pay cash dividends to our stockholders and the documents governing the Loan Facility prohibit the payment of cash dividends in certain situations.
-Our leverage may also adversely affect our ability to pursue business opportunities and may make our results of operations more susceptible to adverse economic conditions.
+Our leverage may also adversely affect our ability to finance future operations and capital needs, may limit our ability to pursue business opportunities and may make our results of operations more susceptible to adverse economic conditions.